 A good way to remember that the scales of this subspecies are more loosely arranged around the fruit than the closely related Cyperus lupulinus ssp. macilentus, which has scales that tightly clasp the fruit, is that the name lupulinus refers to the hop genus Lupulus which has inflated fruits.
 This subspecies may be undercollected because it very closely resembles the common subspecies macilentus.

-There are seven existing populations but most of them are from specimens identified after collections took place so there is no detailed information about their locations or populations.
+There are seventeen existing populations but most of them are from specimens identified after collections took place so there is no detailed information about their locations or populations.
 There are 15 historical populations that have not been actively surveyed.

 Not enough survey work has been done to understand short-term trends.